 Three times a year BES invites artists like Will Rawls, curators such as Claire Tancons, and writers including Taylor Aldridge to the Jacob Lawrence Gallery to give public talks about their practices.
 Recent talks can be viewed on the BES website, where you can also find information about upcoming talks, information about the residency, as well as a calendar cataloguing black art on view in Seattle.

-The Black Embodiments Studio is produced in collaboration with the Jacob Lawrence Gallery.
+The Black Embodiments Studio is led by Associate Professor Kemi Adeyemi from the Department of Gender, Women & Sexuality Studies and is produced in collaboration with the Jacob Lawrence Gallery.